nikomatsakis/babysteps/babysteps/_posts/2018-04-16-rust-pattern-rooting-an-rc-handle.md

 categories: [Rust]
 ---

-I've decided to do a little series of posts about borrowck errors.
-Each one will talk about a particular borrowck error that I got recently and try to explain (a) why I am getting it and (b) how I fixed it.
+I've decided to do a little series of posts about Rust compiler errors.
+Each one will talk about a particular error that I got recently and try to explain (a) why I am getting it and (b) how I fixed it.
 The purpose of this series of posts is partly to explain Rust, but partly just to gain data for myself.
 I may also write posts about errors I'm not getting -- basically places where I anticipated